Sunday 24th October, 2004

 The trembling lawyer sidled along to his right, increasing the distance between himself and the killer he had been assisting.

-“I can’t take that—I’ve never fired a gun … please don’t make me.”
-Elliott’s lips continued working but words had ceased to come.
+“I can’t take that—I’ve never fired a gun.
+Please don’t make me ….”
+Elliott’s lips continued working, but words had ceased to come.

-“Don’t worry about firing it Mr Elliott, that’s the easy part—worry about where you aim.
+“Don’t worry about firing it, Mr Elliott, that’s the easy part—worry about where you aim.
 There are no rounds in the magazine, but there is still one in the chamber.
 In your language, that means the gun is ready to use, and you have one shot.”

-Elliott accepted the weapon and held it like a frightened person would—with both hands; one grasping the pistol grip and the other holding the barrel.
+Elliott accepted the weapon and held it like a frightened person would—with both hands; one was grasping the pistol grip and the other holding the barrel.
 “Why do you want me to have this thing?”

 It would have been physically impossible for Elliott to tremble more.
-As he imagined his possible punishment it left his features contorted.
+As he imagined his possible punishment, it left his features contorted.

 “Don’t listen to the bitch, Franny—she’s fucking bluffing.”

 “Oh, dear,” the blonde said.
-“Is that your way of asking for your biceps to be next McQuade?”
+“Is that your way of asking for your biceps to be next, McQuade?”

 “You’re fucking crazy.”
 McQuade’s voice was trembling as trauma descended on him.
 The condition didn’t allow for how hard or brutal a person was—it was a physical symptom of excessive loss of body fluid.
+It took a strong mental attitude to overcome.

 “I’ll ask you once—why did you kill the jeweller and his wife?”

-“Fuck off. bitch.”
+“Fuck off … bitch.”

-“Why did you kill his wife?”
+“Why did you shoot his wife?”

-“The old dear was collateral fucking damage.”
+“The old dear was collateral fucking damage.
+She knelt over her husband and screamed.”

 “Please … don’t make me—”